Macros | |

 Define to determine if code is being built for the Nintendo DS.

-If this define exists, then you are creating code that runs on the Nintendo DS.
+If this define exists, then code is created to run on the Nintendo DS.

 #define BURGER_FASTCALLENABLED |